 - Will the new knowledge/skills/resources compensate for the cost of the education?

 - Is the labor marketplace extremely competitive in such a way that it’ll represent problems after the educational course is finished?
 Is there a significant “room for growth”?

 Every country looks to be extremely interested in the future of its generations.
 A country that has professional workers who are knowledgeable and competent enough to engage in newer industries such as science and technology will reap huge economic benefits.

 Therefore, it’s in each country’s interest to start an educational movement that is supposed to lead to growth and prosperity.
 Now that every person has the right to a basic education started (in most countries), competition has quickly made its way in.

 Education doesn’t refer only to college graduates who want to get a job or workers who wish to improve their careers by enrolling in college.
 In fact, economists categorize education in the following way:

 - Secondary – this refers to the “middle” school, the high school, and the preparatory school

 - Post-secondary – vocational schools, community college, university

 When there are more educated individuals who work for a country, the country’s economy will immediately increase due to the competency of the workers.

-Nevertheless, not every country is able to provide extensive and comprehensive training for free, just like many businesses.
-Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by the primary and secondary school.
+Nevertheless, not every country can provide extensive and comprehensive training for free, just like many businesses.
+Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by a primary and secondary school.